-You’ve probably heard a lot about the gender gap in STEM (science, tech, engineering, math) fields.
+You’ve probably heard a lot about the gender gap in STEM (Science, Technology, Engineering, Math) fields.
 Getting more girls involved in coding and other sciences is something we at Tynker talk about a lot because it’s so important.
 Unfortunately, girls aren’t alone in this.
-Like women, people of color are largely underrepresented in STEM fields as well.
+Like women, people of color are also largely underrepresented in STEM fields.

 Though people of color are expected to become the majority of the U.S. population in the next 30 years, they account for less than 30% of American STEM workers today.
 So, there’s no better time than Black History Month for a reminder of why the talent and perspective of African-Americans is so important to the field of coding.
 In 2021, we’re continuing to highlight women of color in our monthly Women in STEM spotlights, like Joy Buolamwini.
 Known as the Poet of Code, Joy is the founder of Code4Rights, a non-profit that promotes human rights around the world through technology education.

 Joy is hardly alone.
 She’s just one of many black innovators in technology and computer science throughout history.
 It’s a list that includes historical heroes, like Dr. Mae Jemison, the first black female astronaut, and Dorothy Vaughan and the other “hidden figures” of the early NASA space program.
 Plus modern innovators in computer technology, like Alan Emtage, the inventor of the first search engine, and Kimberly Bryant, founder of Black Girls Code.

 Tynker knows that we need more contributions from extraordinary innovators like these men and women to bring all of us into the future.
 That’s why we created our Black History Month project, letting kids choose an important historical black figure to research and present!